Kimundi/greenwasm/greenwasm-spectest/README.md

-# greenwasm-execution
+# greenwasm-spectest
-An implementation of the _Execution_ section from the Webassembly spec in Rust.
+A library shim around a mirror of the official [Webasembly MVP testsuite](https://github.com/WebAssembly/spec/tree/master/test/core).

-Contains a naive implementation of an execution framework that borrows the AST.
+It can be used as a independent testsuite launcher for other Webassembly implementations.

 ## License